raghudevan/trackourspends/README.md

 * could sync will be an available feature
 * i can add w/e features i want!

+### Minimum Viable Product
+This application will be considered "usable" when the following features are completed.

+- [x] can google signin
+- [x] add transactions to the ledger (amt, date)
+- [ ] transactions contain category
+- [ ] transactions contain wallet info
+- [ ] cloud-sync (can share with other users)

 ### Built on
 * `react-native`